canonical/certification-docs/MAAS_Advanced_Network_Installation_And_Configuration_Scripted.rst

 manually later, you can use the MAAS web UI or launch ``maniacs-setup`` with the ``\-\-import-boot-resources`` (or ``-i``) option.

-Sometimes this process hangs.
+Sometimes this process freezes.
 Typically, the boot images end up available in MAAS, but the script doesn't move on.
 If this happens, you can kill the script and re-launch it to finish the installation.